elfie42/fracking-research/README.md

 This is a descriptive analysis project to uncover any patterns in characteristics of wells that have disclosed to the FracFocus database.

 # Data
-This project uses data from a few different sources:
-- <b>FracFocus Disclosures Registry</b>
+- <b>FracFocus Disclosures Registry</b>:
 Each row in this dataset contains information about a single chemical used in the hydraulic fracturing fluid at a given well.
-Because of this, single wells in a single year may have more than one row associated with it.
+This data set is not included in this repository due to its very large size.
 	Key variables:
 	- DisclosureId (original): the unique identifier number
 	- jobYear (derived): the year in which the job being disclosed about took place